 Yale University professor Stephen Kellert, in a 1980 study commissioned by the U.S. Fish and Wildlife Service, defined dominionism as an attitude in which “primary satisfactions [are] derived from mastery or control over animals,” a definition which other investigators later extended to include the exercise of “mastery or control” over women and children.

 Kellert reported that the degree of dominionism in the American public as a whole rated just 2.0 on a scale of 18.
 Humane society members rated only 0.9.
 Recreational hunters, however, rated from 3.8 to 4.1, while trappers scored 8.5.

 Hunting & crimes against children

-Both the Marysville school shootings and the Newtown shootings in December 2012 occurred in locations familiar to me from previous news reporting jobs.
-Both incidents also recalled a three-year statistical research project I started in 1994, after noticing unusually high rates of both hunting participation and prosecuted sexual abuse of children in the upstate New York/Vermont border region where I worked at that time.
+Both the Marysville school shootings and the Newtown shootings in December 2012 occurred in locations familiar to ANIMALS 24-7.
+Both incidents also recalled a three-year statistical research project that ANIMALS 24-7 started in 1994, after noticing unusually high rates of both hunting participation and prosecuted sexual abuse of children in the upstate New York/Vermont border region where I worked at that time.

 Ohio counties with more than the median rate of hunting license sales had 51% more reported child abuse, including 33% more sexual abuse and 82% more neglect.